Hossein Salami: Career

-On 21 April 2019, Ali Khamenei appointed Salami as the new Commander-in-Chief of the IRGC, replacing Mohammad Ali Jafari who had held the post since September 2007.
+On 21 April 2019, Ali Khamenei appointed him as the new commander-in-chief of the IRGC, replacing Mohammad Ali Jafari, who had held the post since September 2007.

-On 20 June 2019, Salami became internationally known when the IRGC downed a US surveillance drone.

-On 7 January 2020, Salami spoke at the funeral of his comrade in arms and IRGC Quds force subordinate, Qasem Soleimani, who had been killed the previous Friday near Iraq's Baghdad International Airport by a US airstrike: "I say the last word at the beginning: we will take revenge.
-We will take revenge, a revenge that will be tough, strong, decisive and finishing, and will make them regret."
+On 7 January 2020, Salami spoke at the funeral of his comrade in arms and IRGC Quds Force subordinate, Qasem Soleimani, who had been killed the previous Friday near Iraq's Baghdad International Airport by a US airstrike: "I say the last word at the beginning: we will take revenge... a revenge that will be tough, strong, decisive and finishing, and will make them regret".